easingthemes/physical2logical/README.md

   -a, --analyze, --no-analyze
                         Dry Run - Create a report with all changes (without actual source file changes). (default: False) -f FILENAME, --filename FILENAME
-                        Path to file where to save reports (used only with -a/--analyze flag). (default: "report.html")
+                        Path to file where to save reports (used only with -a | --analyze flag). (default: "./report.html") -l LOG, --log LOG     Log Level: All: 0, Debug: 10, Info: 20, Warning: 30, Error: 40 (default: 0)

 ```